durgesh1065/face_-attendance_project/README.md

   The detected face is compared with saved encodings If match found → Display name & roll number → Save to CSV

-5.Deployment
-  Flask-based lightweight web app
-  Easy to operate: Touch-free, real-time, fast
-  Can be deployed in schools, colleges, or offices